Porsche 917: Variants

-The 917PA was an open-topped and short-tailed version of the original 917 and was built to compete in Can-Am racing.
+The 917PA was, similar to the 908/02 body style, an open-topped and short-tailed version of the original 917, built to compete in the latter part of the 1969 Can-Am season.
+It was driven by Jo Siffert, starting with round 5 in late August, a week after the WSC season had ended in Zeltweg with a win by the 917 Coupé driven by Siffert.
+Back in Europe, again in Zeltweg, it was used in the October test session with the Wyer team.

 Only two cars were built by Porsche.
 The first never raced, and later became a test mule for an experimental flat-16 engine.
-The second car was entered in the 1969 Can-Am season by Porsche Audi, the North American distributors for Porsche (hence the PA designation), and driven by Jo Siffert.
-Compared to the dominant McLarens, the car was underpowered and overweight.
-Siffert's best result was 3rd at Bridgehampton, and he finished 4th in the championship.
-For 1971 the car was obtained by Vasek Polak who ran it for the next three years with the car gaining ever more aerodynamic aids, until by 1973 it resembled the 917/10 variant.
+The second car was entered in Can-Am by Porsche Audi, the North American distributors for Porsche and Audi (hence the PA designation).
+Compared to the dominant McLarens and other cars powered by big US V8 engines, the car was underpowered and overweight.
+Siffert's best result was 3rd at Bridgehampton, backed up by three 4th places.
+Despite missing three of the early events, he finished 4th in the championship.
+In the 1970 Can-Am season, in the joint event at Watkins Glen, the 917K were used to challenge the challengers.

+For 1971 the PA car was obtained by Vasek Polak who ran it for the next three years with the car gaining ever more aerodynamic aids, until by 1973 it resembled the 917/10 variant.

 The design of the 917PA's gently upswept tail was one of the contributors to the search for better handling of the 917 coupés, resulting in the 917K variant.